nickmay9/proReadme-challenge9/Develop/README Generator Challenge 9.md

 Clone the repository down.
 Intitialize npm and install to use inquirer.

 ## Usage

+## Contributing
 With Repo cloned, change to working directory in the terminal and use node.js to run the application.

-## Contributing
-None

 ## Tests
-None

 ## License
 This is free and unencumbered software released into the public domain.